 Foundational Sciences Electives (select at least one)

-• MEPED-567 Intro to Quality Improvement (0.5 credit)
+- MEPED-567 Intro to Quality Improvement (0.5 credit)

-• MEMED-629 Skills and Advanced Topics in PS/QI (0.5 credit)
+- MEMED-629 Skills and Advanced Topics in PS/QI (0.5 credit)

-• MEPED-587 Wicked Problems (0.5 credit)
+- MEPED-587 Wicked Problems (0.5 credit)

-• MEPAT-581 High-Reliability in Medicine Leadership (0.5 credit)
+- MEPAT-581 High-Reliability in Medicine Leadership (0.5 credit)

 MS2 Year

-• QI Research Methodology Course Methods (required)
+- QI Research Methodology Course (required) (0.5 credit)

 QI Research Methodology is a longitudinal QI training course with the goal to provide students with exposure and hands-on experience in quality improvement and patient safety.
-The course will meet during 8 workshop evening sessions lasting 1.5 hours each over 3 months.
+The course will meet during eight workshop evening sessions lasting 1.5 hours each over three months.
 Students will develop core knowledge of QI processes including introduction to systems/design thinking, the model for improvement, data collection and data analysis, as well as basic QI tools like fishbone diagrams, process maps, and pareto charts.
 During workshops, students will identify a project to work on for their capstone project as well as a mentor.
 There will be homework and action items to be completed between sessions.
 By the end of course, students will submit a QI project plan along with their mentor to guide their work on their QI project.
 Faculty in the QI Research Methods course will be available for coaching and guidance on projects throughout the workshops.

 MS3/MS4 Year

 Projects for capstone must represent quality improvement work and should utilize typical quality improvement tools including process mapping, fishbone diagrams, run charts or SPC charts.
 All projects will be established at the time of the QI Research Methods advanced research elective with submission of a QI Project Portfolio at the elective's completion.
-Any changes to the topic of the project will need to be reviewed by Pathway directors prior to submission to ensure the project meets requirements for a QI capstone project.
+Any changes to the topic of the project will need to be reviewed by the Pathway directors prior to submission to ensure the project meets requirements for a QI capstone project.

 Enrichment Activities